q2ebanking/ember-unified-select/README.md

 ## Code of Conduct

-ember-select-box conforms to Contributor Code of Conduct .
+ember-unified-select conforms to Contributor Code of Conduct .